 It’s important that every student who comes to Grinnell has access to everything that makes our community so wonderful.
 That’s why we offer a multitude of resources, including work-study, to help keep a Grinnellian education more affordable and within reach for you and your family.

 Funded by either Grinnell or the federal government, you have the opportunity to earn money during the academic year with a campus job.
 You can earn approximately $2,500 by working just eight hours a week.

 If you have Grinnell Employment or Federal Work-Study as part of your financial aid award, you’ll be assigned to your first job.
 If it’s a position you like, you are welcome to keep it for the coming years.
 At any time, you may search for a new position, especially if you’re looking for something that aligns with a particular interest.

-All students planning to work on campus should complete payroll forms during New Student Orientation or any time at the Office of the Cashier.
+All students planning to work on campus should complete payroll forms during New Student Orientation or any time at the Office of Student Accounts.

 |Pay Classification||Wage Rate||Dining Contract|

 Performs routine, non-complex work.
 May require a brief orientation period.
 No previous training required and works under direct supervision, or position requires only minimum training.
 The position requires primarily answering the phone or giving direction.
 Examples include mail room, campus security parking and building/room monitors, etc.

 Entry level wage for those positions in Category III that require a training period.
 The training must be part of a program approved by the Student Employment Coordinator.

 Supervisory position reserved for Annual Giving Specialist supervisors, Admission Fellows, Peer Mentors/Tutors, ITS Technology Consultant Coordinators, and Dining Services student supervisors.
 All other supervisory positions will fall under Category III.

 Dining Services Positions

 Hourly rate begins at $9.76/hour (effective 8/1/2018) with potential for accumulated experience pay after each semester.